marlonleon01/Tenzies-Game/README.md

 # Getting Started with Create React App

 ## Description
--I created this while follow the react basics course from scrimba
+-I created this while following the react basics course from scrimba
 -Its main purpose was to practice using state, useEffect, and conditional rendering

 ## Required Files